dobobaie/eventm/README.md

 | Name                                                              | Description
 | ----------------------------------------------------------------- | ------------
 | resolve(any: data = undefined)                                    | `resolve` method is used to set a success response
+| resolveForced(any: data = undefined)                              | `resolveForced` method is used to set a success response in forced mode (it means: if there are already a statement then this forces the system to recall all callbacks with the new paramter).
+Obviously it doesn't works for promise.
 | reject(any: data = undefined)                                     | `reject` method is used to set an error response
 | push(function: callback = null)                                   | `push`  method is used to add new callback